zowe/docs-site/docs/appendix/zowe-glossary.md

 * **Caching Service**

-  This feature is designed for Zowe components in a high availability configuration.
+  This service is designed for Zowe components in a high availability configuration.
 It supports the High Availability of all components within Zowe, allowing components to be stateless by providing a mechanism to offload their state to a location accessible by all instances of the service, including those which just started

 * **z/OS Explorer Services**